Adapted from Jane Mangold and Hilary Parkinson, August Weed Post, Montana State University

 2) Does the thistle have spiny wings the entire length of the stem?

 Yes?
 It’s one of four common exotic thistles.
-Review the key diagnostic features and photos below.
+Review photo's above and key diagnostic features below.

 - Bull Thistle (Cirsium vulgare).
 Narrow, needle-like bracts, leaves green on upper and lower surface.